-The proved reserves included herein conform to the definitions as set forth in the Securities and Exchange Commission's Regulations Part 210.4-10(a).
+The proved reserves included herein conform to the definition as set forth in the Securities and Exchange Commission's Regulations Part 210.4-10(a).
 An abridged version of the SEC reserves definitions from 210.4-10(a) entitled "Petroleum Reserves Definitions" is included as an attachment to this report.
-The various reserve status categories are defined in the attachment to this report entitled "Petroleum Reserves Definitions."
+The various proved reserve status categories are defined under the attachment entitled "Petroleum Reserves Status Definitions and Guidelines" in this report.

 No attempt was made to quantify or otherwise account for any accumulated gas production imbalances that may exist.
-At the request of Energy Corporation of America, the gas volumes included herein assume that any shrinkage attributable to gas consumed in operations is negligible.
+The proved gas volumes presented herein do not include volumes of gas consumed in operations as reserves.
+At the request of ECA, the gas volumes included herein assume that any shrinkage attributable to gas consumed in operations is negligible.

-Reserves are those estimated remaining quantities of petroleum which are anticipated to be economically producible, as of a given date, from known accumulations under defined conditions.
-All reserve estimates involve some degree of uncertainty.
+Reserves are "estimated remaining quantities of oil and gas and related substances anticipated to be economically producible, as of a given date, by application of development projects to known accumulations."
+All reserve estimates involve an assessment of the uncertainty relating the likelihood that the actual remaining quantities recovered will be greater or less than the estimated quantities determined as of the date the estimate is made.
 The uncertainty depends chiefly on the amount of reliable geologic and engineering data available at the time of the estimate and the interpretation of these data.
 The relative degree of uncertainty may be conveyed by placing reserves into one of two principal classifications, either proved or unproved.
-Unproved reserves are less certain to be recovered than proved reserves and may be further sub-classified as probable and possible reserves to denote progressively increasing uncertainty in their recoverability.
-At the Trust's request, this report addresses only the proved reserves attributable to the properties evaluated herein.
+Unproved reserves are less certain to be recovered than proved reserves, and may be further sub-classified as probable and possible reserves to denote progressively increasing uncertainty in their recoverability.
+Atthe Trust's request, this report addresses only the proved reserves attributable to the properties evaluated herein.

-Proved oil and gas reserves are those quantities of oil and gas, which, by analysis of geoscience and engineering data, can be estimated with reasonable certainty to be economically producible from a given date forward.
-The reserves included herein were estimated using deterministic methods.
+Proved oil and gas reserves are "those quantities of oil and gas which, by analysis of geoscience and engineering data, can be estimated with reasonable certainty to be economically producible from a given date forward".
+The proved reserves included herein were estimated using deterministic methods.
+The SEC has defined reasonable certainty for proved reserves, when based on deterministic methods, as a "high degree of confidence that the quantities will be recovered."

-Reserves estimates will generally be revised as additional geologic or engineering data become available or as economic conditions change.
-Moreover, estimates of reserves may increase or decrease as a result of future operations, effects of regulation by governmental agencies or geopolitical or economic risks.
-As a result, the estimates of oil and gas reserves have an intrinsic uncertainty.
-The reserves included in this report are therefore estimates only and should not be construed as being exact quantities.
-They may or may not be actually recovered, and if recovered, the revenues therefrom, and the actual costs related thereto, could be more or less than the estimated amounts.
+Provedreserve estimates will generally be revised only as additional geologic or engineering data become available or as economic conditions change.
+For proved reserves, the SEC states that "as changes due to increased availability of geoscience (geological, geophysical, and geochemical), engineering, and economic data are made to the estimated ultimate recovery (EUR) with time, reasonably certain EUR is much more likely to increase or remain constant than to decrease."
+Moreover, estimates of proved reserves may be revised as a result of future operations, effects of regulation by governmental agencies or geopolitical or economic risks.
+Therefore, the proved reserves included in this report are estimates only and should not be construed as being exact quantities, and if recovered, the revenues therefrom, and the actual costs related thereto, could be more or less than the estimated amounts.

-The Trust's operations may be subject to various levels of governmental controls and regulations.
-These controls and regulations may include matters relating to production practices, environmental protection, pricing policies, various taxes and levies including income tax and are subject to change from time to time.
-Such changes in governmental regulations and policies may cause volumes of reserves actually recovered and amounts of income actually received to differ from the estimated quantities.
+ECA's operations may be subject to various levels of governmental controls and regulations.
+These controls and regulations may include, but may not be limited to, matters relating to land tenure and leasing, the legal rights to produce hydrocarbons, production practices, environmental protection, marketing and pricing policies, royalties, various taxes and levies including income tax and are subject to change from time to time.
+Such changes in governmental regulations and policies may cause volumes ofproved reserves actually recovered and amounts of proved income actually received to differ significantly from the estimated quantities.